aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Then, start ejabberd using `/usr/local/sbin/ejabberdctl start`.

-## Install Tunnelblick and get on the AeroFS VPN

-Ping Drew or Matt to provision you a VPN config bundle.

-See [VPN](../references/vpn.html), and in particular, follow the bit about setting up a new engineer/box.

 ## Build and launch private AeroFS Service VM (aka local prod)

 This VM is required to run your private AeroFS clients that are isolated from the production and other developers' environments.

 You'll need to be on the VPN to complete this step, since it'll pull some packages from an internal repository.

-     echo source ~/repos/aerofs/tools/bashrc/include.sh >> ~/.profile
+     echo source ~/repos/aerofs/tools/bashrc/include.sh >> ~/.bash_profile
      source ~/repos/aerofs/tools/bashrc/include.sh
-     ssh apt.aerofs.com # (create password and don't forget it!) lp-create
+     # Now the real things
+     ~/repos/aerofs/docker/dev/upgrade-tools.sh
+     # Display the documentation
+     dk-help
+     dk-createvm && docker-machine upgrade && dk-create

-The last step may take a while (expect 30 mins).
+The last step may take a while (expect at least 45 mins).
 Grab a coffee from Philz, look at other docs, or chat with your new teammates while it's ongoing.
-Once done, you can run `lp-ssh` to log in your VM.
-See [Local Production (aka. local prod)](../references/local-prod.html) for more information about the private environment.
+Especially, see `docker/README.md`.

+If you are not using the VPN/offline, you may want to add the following to your `/etc/hosts`:

+    192.168.99.100 share.syncfs.com

 ## Build and launch the client